ibm-cloud-docs/bare-metal/view-bandwidth-graphs.md

 1. Click the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > **Classic Infrastructure** > **Network** > **Bandwidth**.
 2. Select the type of network usage (public or private) from the **View** list.
 3. Select the time period for the graph from the **View By** drop-down list.
 Preset date ranges are most commonly queried.
-For a custom date range, select **Custom Date Range**.
+For a custom date range, select **Custom date range**.
 4. Select the start and end dates from the corresponding drop-down calendars.
-5. Click **Draw Graph**.
+5. Click **Draw graph**.

 ## Optimizing your bandwidth usage
 {: #bm-optimize-bandwidth-usage}